Saliha067/md-blogs/README.md

 ## Running this locally

-Clone the repo first and navigate to the dev-blog directory.
+Clone the repo first and navigate to the directory.

 Make sure you nave node (tested with v18.17.1) and npm (tested with 10.0.0) installed.